ipfs/ipfs-docs/docs/community/README.md

 As an open-source project, most IPFS planning and synchronous discussion happens in open community video calls.
 Check the [IPFS community calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com) for all recurring and one-off public calls, and join in the conversation!

-## ProtoSchool events
+## ProtoSchool workshops

 ProtoSchool isn't just home to interactive tutorials on dweb topics — it's also a vibrant community of makers and do-ers around the globe!
-Community groups worldwide host [ProtoSchool events](https://proto.school/#/events) regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.
+Community groups worldwide host [ProtoSchool workshops](https://proto.school/#/events) regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.

 ## Meetups